vickytnz/govuk-elements-miro/README.md

 v1.0 by Vicky Teinaki on 7 December 2020.
 Creative Commons Licence https://creativecommons.org/licenses/by-nc/4.0/

 ## Credits
-Thanks to <a href="https://twitter.com/paulmsmith">Paul Smith</a> for kindly hosting the Miro board and whose [Miro flow diagrams](https://github.com/paulmsmith/govuk-designsystem-flow-diagram-miro) was an inspiration for this repo
+Thanks to <a href="https://twitter.com/paulmsmith">Paul Smith</a> whose [Miro flow diagrams](https://github.com/paulmsmith/govuk-designsystem-flow-diagram-miro) was an inspiration for this repo